zinsy23/resolve-subtitle-generator/README.md

 ```

 The script will:

 1. Create a timeline for each audio file
 2. Generate subtitles using Resolve's auto-captioning
 3. Export the subtitles as SRT files in the same directory as the input files

+### Right-Click Context Menu Integration

+You can also set up right-click context menu integration that allows you to generate subtitles directly from your file explorer.

+#### Setting Up the Context Menu

+1. Choose the appropriate setup script for your operating system:
+   - Windows: `install_right_click_menu_windows.bat` (run as Administrator)
+   - macOS: `install_right_click_menu_mac.sh`
+   - Linux: `install_right_click_menu_linux.sh` or `install_right_click_menu_linux_simple.sh`

+2. Run the script to add the context menu entries for audio and video files.

+3. To use the feature, simply right-click on any supported audio or video file and select "Generate Subtitles with DaVinci Resolve" from the context menu.

+#### How It Works

+The installation scripts create:
+1. Registry entries (Windows) or file associations (macOS/Linux) for audio and video file types
+2. A wrapper script that properly handles file paths and runs the Python script with the selected file as an argument
+3. Context menu entries that invoke this wrapper when you right-click on media files

+The wrapper script ensures that:
+- The Python script runs from its original location regardless of where the media file is located
+- The media file path is properly passed as an argument to the Python script
+- You get appropriate feedback about the processing status

+#### Supported File Types
+- Audio: mp3, wav
+- Video: mp4, mov, wmv, avi, mkv, m4v, mts

+#### Multiple File Selection
+The context menu integration supports selecting multiple files at once.
+When you select multiple audio and video files and use the "Generate Subtitles with DaVinci Resolve" option, all files will be processed sequentially in a single operation, which is more efficient than processing each file separately.

+#### Removing the Context Menu
+- Windows: Run `uninstall_right_click_menu_windows.bat` as Administrator
+- macOS: Run `uninstall_right_click_menu_mac.sh`
+- Linux: Run `uninstall_right_click_menu_linux.sh`

+#### Reinstallation/Updating
+If you want to update the context menu integration after making changes to the scripts, you can simply run the installation script again.
+It will update the existing integration with any changes you've made.

+The context menu integration works exactly the same as the CLI, just with a more convenient access point.
+It still requires DaVinci Resolve to be running and follows all the same processing steps.

 ## Output